garystorey/use-standard-shema/README.md

 ### Using other validators

 Switching to another validator is straightforward.
 Update the `validate` property in your form definition to call the Standard Schema-compliant library of your choice (e.g. Zod, ArkType, Valibot).
-The runnable samples in [`examples/`](examples) demonstrate mixing both Zod and Valibot without changing the surrounding form code.
+A [`valibot example`](examples/valibot-login.tsx) is also available.

 ---